garlicbreadcleric/parsing-sandbox/README.md

   - This means that the performance boost from vectorization might be less significant for an actual Markdown parser, as there will be more lookup hits (and more false-positives as well).
     - On the other hand, CommonMark is parsed [in two passes](https://spec.commonmark.org/0.30/#appendix-a-parsing-strategy) with different lookups and the first pass probably won't have a lot of lookup hits so I think vectorization will still give a significant boost there.
 - Even though portable 128-bit version performs worse than direct intrinsic calls on character counting, the speed of parsing is exactly the same between the two.
 I should look into the differences in ASM output for character counting.
+- Distributing workload between multiple threads made a much bigger difference than vectorization.
+Also, it took like two lines of code, whereas vectorization requires a custom parser implementation for every supported character encoding.

 ## Links